emmercm/www/src/blog/_pin-gha-action-digests.md

 	    - uses: ./.github/actions/my-custom-action
 ```

 Most examples you see online (and even most actions themselves) recommend specifying a major version number, such as `actions/checkout@v5` in the example above.
 This version corresponds to a Git tag name, which is typically created by a GitHub Release.
+For `actions/checkout@v5`, the latest tag for v5.x.x as of writing is [v5.0.0](https://github.com/actions/checkout/releases/tag/v5.0.0).

 _Note: you can specify a Git branch name such as `actions/checkout@main`, but nearly no one recommends this, as it doesn't protect you from breaking changes between major versions._